Present Your Watercolors Without Glass!

 There are several different Krylon sprays, and many are suitable (read the labels!) for use on watercolors.
 Sold as a fixative and topcoat and relatively easy to find in art supply stores and some hardware store paint departments.
 Aerosol can, so you have to spray outside.
 The gloss finish is the easiest to find, and you can use it even if you want to end up with a matte finish, because you’ll be applying a topcoat and/or varnish over it.
 The final layer or two determines the gloss, so your topcoat or varnish is the product that will determine whether you have a gloss, satin or matte finish.

 Acrylic airbrush medium applied with a mouth atomizer, airbrush, Preval sprayer or misting spray bottle

 This is what I use in my airbrush, and I didn’t cover it in the demo because most of you probably don’t have an airbrush, but — duh! — for many years before I bought my airbrush that I just used a mouth atomizer.
 I don’t know why I didn’t think to mention that option!

-If you wind up hyperventilating when you use a mouth atomizer, the paint department at Home Depot (and probably other places) sells a sprayer that you can fill with your own paint.
+If you wind up hyperventilating when you use a mouth atomizer, the Preval sprayer is an alternative.
+It’s basically a little aerosol spray can that you can fill with your own paint.
 The Preval sprayer is probably the easiest method, but you do have to buy refill cans of propellent.